FeepingCreature/feepingcreature.github.com/handling.md

 We want the segfault handler to execute arbitrary code without being limited to what the OS deems "safe" for handlers.
-For that, we need to execute a jump to the address of our userspace (non-handler) handler function.
+For that, we need to execute a jump to the address of our userspace (non-handler, though of course the handler is not run in kernel space) handler function.
 But we can't rewrite the callsite.

 We _can_ rewrite the stack.
 And we have one "ret" instruction available.